-While Jersey has reciprocal health agreements with select countries, most expats will have to cover their own medical expenses or take out private health insurance.
-Emergency treatment is, however, free for everyone.
+While Jersey has reciprocal health agreements with select countries, most expats will have to cover their medical expenses or take out private health insurance.
+Treatment in the emergency department is, however, free for everyone.

-Once an expat has been resident in the bailiwick of Jersey for six months and has made the required social services contributions, they become eligible for a Social Security Health Card.
-Holders of this card have access to discounted GP consultations.
-If the GP prescribes any medication, it's provided free of charge.
+Expats who have been Jersey residents for six months and made the required social services contributions become eligible for a Social Security Health Card.
+This card provides access to discounted GP consultations.
+If the GP prescribes any medication, it's provided for free.

-Thanks to a reciprocal agreement between Jersey and France, French citizens are eligible for the Social Security Health Card right away and aren't required to observe the six-month waiting period.
-Jersey also has reciprocal healthcare agreements with a number of other countries, including the UK, Australia and New Zealand, among a few others.
-However, only short-term visitors can take advantage of these, meaning they aren't of much use to expats moving to Jersey for the long term.
+Thanks to a reciprocal agreement between Jersey and France, French citizens are eligible for the Social Security Health Card immediately and do not have to observe the six-month waiting period.
+Jersey also has reciprocal healthcare agreements with numerous countries, including the UK, Australia and New Zealand.
+However, only short-term visitors can take advantage of these, meaning they aren't of much use to expats moving to Jersey long-term.